pnkfelix/pnkfx-blog/source/_posts/2019-06-26-breaking-news-non-lexical-lifetimes-arrives-for-everyone.markdown

 the `&mut`-borrow of `separator` has to live *across* the body of the `for`-loop.

-The Rust memory model does not allow you to have a `&mut`-borrow alive across other accesses to its data, so this is rejected by the compiler The compiler issues an error (which is downgraded above to a warning by the migration mode).
+The Rust memory model does not allow you to have a `&mut`-borrow alive across other accesses to its data, so this is rejected by the MIR borrow-checker.
+The compiler issues an error, which is downgraded above to a warning by the migration mode (due to the old buggy AST borrow-checker accepting the code as written).

 #### How can you fix this?